-Port number Protocol Process Connections from Purpose Server Service encoders, and I/O devices. devices.
+Port number Protocol Process Connections from Purpose 25 SMTP Recording Server Service Cameras, encoders, and I/O devices.
+Listening for event messages from devices.
 The port is disabled by default.
 (Deprecated) Enabling this will open a port for non-encrypted connections and is not recommended.
-5210 TCP Recording Server Service Failover recording servers.
+5210 ТСР Recording Server Service Failover recording servers.
 Merging of databases after a failover recording server had been running.
-5432 TCP Recording Server Service Cameras, encoders, and I/O devices.
+5432 ТСР Recording Server Service Cameras, encoders, and I/O devices.
 Listening for event messages from devices.
 The port is disabled by default.
-7563 TCP Recording Server Service XProtect Smart Client, Management Client Retrieving video and audio streams, PTZ commands.
-8966 TCP Recording Server Service Recording Server Manager tray icon, local connection only.
-Showing status and managing the service.
-9001 НТТР Recording Server Service Management server Web service for internal communication between servers.
+7563 ТСР Recording Server Service XProtect Smart Client, Management Client Retrieving video and audio streams, PTZ commands.
+8966 ТСР Recording Recording Showing status and managing the

+Port number Protocol Process Connections from Purpose Server Service Server Manager tray icon, local connection only. service.
+9001 HTTP Recording Server Service Management server Web service for internal communication between servers.
 If multiple Recording Server instances are in use, every instance needs its own port.
-Additional ports will be 9002, 9003, etc. 11000 TCP Recording Server Failover recording Polling the state of recording servers.

-Port number Protocol Process Connections from Purpose Service servers 12975 TCP Recording Server Service Windows SNMP service Communication with the SNMP extension agent.
+Additional ports will be 9002, 9003, etc. 11000 ТСР Recording Server Service Failover recording servers Polling the state of recording servers.
+12975 ТСР Recording Server Service Windows SNMP service Communication with the SNMP extension agent.
 Do not use the port for other purposes even if your system does not apply SNMP.
 In XProtect 2014 systems or older, the port number was 6474.
 In XProtect 2019 R2 systems and older, the port number was 7474.
 65101 UDP Recording Server service Local connection only Listening for event notifications from the drivers.